EPS-Works/sbc-docs/source/index.md

 Refer to the [Mechanical Integration](mech/mech.md) section for SBC mechanical specs like weight, dimensions, and 2D/3D models to help with integration.
 It also includes enclosure options available in our store.

-### Firmware Update
+### Firmware

 Our engineers continuously improve the SBC firmware to deliver the latest features.
-Learn how to update your firmware in the [Firmware Update](fw_update/fw_update.md).
+Learn how to update your firmware in the [Firmware](firmware/firmware.md) section.

+In this section, you’ll find:

+- [Download Firmware](firmware/update.md) – Get the latest firmware version.
+- [Firmware Changelog](firmware/update.md) – Track new features and improvements in each firmware update.
+- [Hardware Changelog](firmware/update.md) – Track new features and improvements in SBC hardware versions.

 ### Load Your Application